waterbycounty

 What's happening with rivers in Naugatuck Valley Planning Region right now?

-Naugatuck Valley Planning Region's primary USGS streamgage on the HOUSATONIC RIVER is currently reading 491 cubic feet per second — 18% of the long-term mean of 2,734.53 cfs.
+Naugatuck Valley Planning Region's primary USGS streamgage on the HOUSATONIC RIVER has a pipeline snapshot of 491 cubic feet per second — 18% of the long-term mean of 2,734.53 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Naugatuck Valley Planning Region water compare to the Connecticut average?